syncfusion-content/javascript-docs/js/PivotGauge/Localization.md

 ## Localization and Globalization of Cube Info

-Content displayed within the OlapGauge control are obtained from the OLAP Cube.
+Content displayed within the PivotGauge control are obtained from the OLAP Cube.
 So following are the steps that needs to be done to get the localized and globalized Cube content.

 * To get the localized string based on different cultures, from OLAP Cube, we need to set **"Locale Identifier"** in the connection string to a specific culture.
-* To bind the globalized content in OlapGauge control, we need to set **"Culture"** and **"OverrideDefaultFormatStrings"** properties in OlapDataManager class to a specific culture.
+* To bind the globalized content in PivotGauge control, we need to set **"Culture"** and **"OverrideDefaultFormatStrings"** properties in OlapDataManager class to a specific culture.

 {% highlight C# %}